 Like the rules that apply to driving a car on a highway, there are rules of the water that boaters must follow when on the waterways.
 As a boat operator, you must practice good seamanship and obey both Inland and International Navigation Rules.
 The most common violations are not maintaining a proper lookout and excessive speeding.
-To make sure you do not fall victim to the these violations, follow these BOATsmart! top tips for navigating safely in Canadian waters.
+To make sure you do not fall victim to these violations, follow these BOATsmart! top tips for navigating safely in Canadian waters.

 Maintaining a Proper Lookout

 Boat operators must maintain a proper lookout at all times by sight and hearing.
-You must be able to clearly see all of your surroundings and to recognize if there is the risk of collision with another boat or obstacle.
-If you are boating with a crew, it is helpful to assign a passenger to act as your lookout, who can help you by staying alert for oncoming traffic, local hazards and swimmers.
+You must be able to clearly see all of your surroundings and to recognize if there is a risk of collision with another boat or obstacle.
+If you are boating with a crew, it is helpful to assign a passenger to act as your lookout, who can help you by staying alert for oncoming traffic, local hazards, and swimmers.

 Operating at a Safe Speed

 Boat operators must always obey posted speed limits and operate at a safe speed when a speed limit is not posted.
-A safe speed is the speed that allows you to take proper and effective action to avoid a collision and will allow you to stop your boat within a safe distance in relation to everything from hazards and obstructions, your distance from shore, the dock and other boat traffic, the boat’s draft in relation to the depth of the water, a person being towed on a tube, wakeboard, etc. A safe speed should also take into account the current weather and water conditions (such as fog, rain and rough water), the presence of background lights at night and the maneuverability of your boat.
+A safe speed is the speed that allows you to take proper and effective action to avoid a collision and will allow you to stop your boat within a safe distance in relation to everything from hazards and obstructions, your distance from shore, the dock and other boat traffic, the boat’s draft in relation to the depth of the water, a person being towed on a tube, wakeboard, etc. A safe speed should also take into account the current weather and water conditions (such as fog, rain, and rough water), the presence of background lights at night and the maneuverability of your boat.